epfl-ada/ada-2023-project-crunchychicken/README.md

 ## Metrics

 ### Success through popularity of a movie
 In this study, we mainly study the success of a movie through the prism of its popularity.
-We integrate both popularity and quality of the movie by defining a success score,$S_{movie} = {Rating}_{movie} \times \log({Votes}_{movie})$.
+We integrate both popularity and quality of the movie by defining a success score, $$S_{movie} = {Rating}_{movie} \times \log({Votes}_{movie})$$.
 The effectiveness of this metric was assessed by the very good matching of movies with a high home-made success score with the number of awards won by the movie.
 In addition, this allows to not overcomplicate the operations and have a representative metric of a movie's success.

 ### Success and popularity of a director
 Taking Martin Scorsese for instance, movies like Casino, Goodfellas, and Taxi Driver are enough to make him a successful director, and for such directors, we should get a *success score* close to maximum, so why impinging his score with taking into account the success of movies like Made in Milan or The Family which nobody knows about?
 It is following this idea that we decided to use, for each director, the average of its most successful movies as a measure of a director's success.
 The main metric used is the 'avg-3' score, based on the 3 most successful movies of the director, which yielded good results.
 We also defined 'avg-5' and 'avg-10' scores, that were used in some of the analyzes depending on the aim of the latter.